Hendy/umbraco-look/README.md

 	TagQuery = new TagQuery() {

+		// all of these tags must be present
 		AllTags = new Tag[] {
-						new Tag("tag1"), // tag in the 'nameless group' new Tag("group1", "tag2") }, // tag in a named group
+				new Tag("tag1"), // tag in the 'nameless group' new Tag("group1", "tag2") // tag in a named group },

-		AnyTags = new Tag[] {
+		// at least one of these tags must be present AnyTags = new Tag[] {
 				new Tag("tag3"),
+				new Tag("tag4")
+		},

-						new Tag("tag4") }, // at least one of these tags (in name-less group) is required
+		// none of these tags must be present

-		NotTags = new Tag[] { new Tag("tag6") }, // results must not have any of these tags (any tags here that are also in AllTags will cause an empty result)
+		NotTags = new Tag[] { new Tag("tag6") },

 		GetFacets = new string[] { "", "group1" } // facet counts will be returned for tags in the 'name-less' group and group1
 	},